-1 Environmental Response in Coupled Energy and Water Cloud Impact 2 Parameters Derived from A-Train Satellite, ERA-Interim and MERRA-2 3 Lu Sun^{1,5}, A.D.
-Rapp2, T. L'Ecuver^{2,3}, A.S.
-Daloz^{2,3,4} and E. Nelson^{2,6} 4 5 1Department of Atmospheric Sciences, Texas A&M University, College Station, TX, USA.
-6 2Atmospheric and Oceanic Sciences Department, University of Wisconsin-Madison, Madison, 7 WI, USA.
-8 3Center for Climate Research, University of Wisconsin-Madison, Madison, WI, USA.
-9 4CICERO, Gaustadalléen 21, Oslo, Norway.
-10 11 5Department of Physics, University of Auckland, Auckland, New Zealand.
-6Jet Propulsion Laboratory, California Institute of Technology, Pasadena, CA, USA 12 13 14 Corresponding author: Lu Sun (lusun@tamu.edu) 15 16 17 Key Points: 18 Coupled cloud impact parameters in reanalyses and observations have similar patterns, 19 but opposite biases in high and low cloud regimes 20 Reanalyses show less (more) heating (cooling) of the atmosphere in high (low) sea 21 surface temperature and column water vapor environments 22 • Water vapor is a stronger control than sea surface temperature on coupled cloud impact 23 parameters, especially in reanalyses 24 25
+1 2 Environmental Response in Coupled Energy and Water Cloud Impact 3 Parameters Derived from A-Train Satellite, ERA-Interim and MERRA-2 4 Lu Sun , A.D.
+Rapp , T. L'Ecuyer , A.S.
+Daloz and E. Nelson 5 6 Department of Atmospheric Sciences, Texas A&M University, College Station, TX, USA.
+7 8 Atmospheric and Oceanic Sciences Department, University of Wisconsin-Madison, Madison, WI, USA.
+9 Center for Climate Research, University of Wisconsin-Madison, Madison, WI, USA.
+10 CICERO, Gaustadalléen 21, Oslo, Norway.
+11 Department of Physics, University of Auckland, Auckland, New Zealand.
+12 Jet Propulsion Laboratory, California Institute of Technology, Pasadena, CA, USA 13 14 15 Corresponding author: Lu Sun (lusun@tamu.edu) 16 17 18 Key Points: 19 20 • Coupled cloud impact parameters in reanalyses and observations have similar patterns, but opposite biases in high and low cloud regimes 21 22 • Reanalyses show less (more) heating (cooling) of the atmosphere in high (low) sea surface temperature and column water vapor environments

+Water vapor is a stronger control than sea surface temperature on coupled cloud impact parameters, especially in reanalyses

-Abstract
+26 Abstract

-Understanding the connections between the latent heating from precipitation and atmospheric cloud radiative effects is essential for climate models to accurately represent the cross-scale links between cloud microphysics and global energy and water cycles.
-In this paper, two energy and water cycle coupling cloud impact parameters (CIPs), radiative cooling efficiencies, R_c , and heating efficiencies, R_h , are used to characterize how efficiently clouds can heat the atmosphere or cool the surface, respectively, per unit rain from A-Train observations and two reanalyses.
-Global distributions of CIPs are highly dependent on cloud regime and reanalyses fail to simulate strong R_c and R_h at high sea surface temperature (SST)/column water vapor (CWV) in deep convection regions like the Indo-Pacific warm pool, but produce stronger R_c and R_h over SST/CWV associated with shallow, warm rain systems as in the eastern Pacific marine stratocumulus regions.
-The dynamic regime controls the sign of R_h , while the CWV appears to be the larger control on the magnitude.
-The magnitude of R_c is highly coupled to the dynamic regime.
-Observations also show two thermodynamic regimes of strong R_c , at low SST and CWV and at high SST and CWV, only the former of which is captured by the reanalyses.
-While the reanalyses generate fairly similar climatologies in the frequency distributions of environmental states, differences in R_c and R_h between reanalyses and A-Train are linked to differences in the vertical profiles of the temperature, specific humidity and vertical velocity for precipitating cloud scenes.
+27 Understanding the connections between the latent heating from precipitation and atmospheric cloud radiative effects is essential for climate models to represent the cross-scale 28 link between cloud microphysics and global energy and water cycles well.
+In this paper, two 29 energy and water cycle coupling cloud impact parameters (CIPs), $R{c{a}}$ cooling efficiencies and $R{h{a}}$ 30 heating efficiencies are used to characterize how efficiently cloudsa cloud can heat the 31 atmosphere or cool the surface, respectively per unit rain from A-Train observations and two 32 33 reanalyses.
+Global distributions of CIPs are highly dependent on cloud regime and reanalyses fail 34 to simulate strong $R_c$ and $R_h$ at high sea surface temperature (SST)/column water vapor (CWV) over deep convection regions in the Indo-Pacific warm pool region, but produce stronger $R_c$ and 35 $R_h$ over over SST/CWV associated with shallow, warm rain systems as in eastern Pacific marine 36 stratocumulus regions.
+Together, this indicates the possibility that the variability of the Walker 37 circulation simulated by reanalysis is underestimated.
+Conditional sampling by environmental 38 regime shows that reanalyses have more atmospheric cooling per unit latent heating at low 39 SST/CWV associated with shallow, warm rain systems and less atmospheric heating at high 40 SST/CWV associated with underestimates in the radiative effects of deeper, colder clouds or 41 42 overestimates in the convective precipitation.
+The dynamic regime controls the sign of $R_h$ , while the CWV appears to be the larger control on the magnitude.
+The magnitude of $R_c$ is highly 43 44 coupled to the dynamic regime.
+Observations also show two thermodynamic regime of strong $R_c$ , at low SST and CWV and at high SST and CWV, only the former of which is captured 45 by the reanalyses.
+While the reanalyses generate fairly similar climatologies in the frequency 46 distributions of environmental states, differences in $R_c$ and $R_h$ between reanalyses and A-Train 47 are linked to differences in the vertical profiles of the temperature, specific humidity and vertical 48 velocity for precipitating cloud scenes.
+49